 What’s crucial is that screening happens for every single transaction, not just when onboarding a supplier but also prior to payment.
 That’s because a payee’s status on these AML databases can change at any time.
 It only takes one violation for the government to levy a serious penalty upon your company.

 If you are going to build a system that addresses payments to suppliers, you must be sure that you have systems and processes in place to verify that those suppliers are not blacklisted and that bad actors cannot use your AP infrastructure to conduct illegal and highly undesirable activities.

 Supplier Payee Communications

 When you send a paper check to someone, that can often be construed as the end of the communication chain.
 When a supplier sees a deposit record in their bank account, it’s also verification they’ve been paid.
 However, good communication with suppliers includes courtesy messages:

 “We’ve sent your payment to the such-and-such account.
 Expect it in 2 working days.”

 “There’s a piece of information missing preventing us from paying you.
 Please submit it here.”

 Especially today, when payment issues might arise because someone typed in the wrong address or email or bank account, payments going missing can cause stress in your supplier relationships.
 Bad operational processes could lead to a negative perception of your company’s ability to execute in the future.
-A supplier could very well “fire” its customer for that kind of incompetence.
 As importantly, your finance staff should not be spending their valuable time corresponding with suppliers about payment status.
 Payment status communications should be automated so that finance can focus on what they do best.